darshnkd/Python-Libraries/README.md

 ## Introduction

-In this repository, I document my journey through learning essential machine learning libraries in Python.
+In this repository, I document my journey through learning essential  libraries in Python.
 Each notebook contains explanations, code snippets, and examples to facilitate your understanding.

 ## Libraries Covered